Greece Announces New Dates for the Transmission of Financial Data Through the Mydata Platform

 Which companies are required to declare through myDATA?

 All businesses that manage accounting processes according to Greek regulations.

 How to transmit electronic accounting records to myDATA

 The government has established three methods companies can use to send information:

 - through their ERP

-- through e-invoicing providers
+- through e-invoicing service providers

 Electronic accounting books are separate from VAT declarations.
 In the case of discrepancies, the taxable entity will have 2 months to correct or justify the errors.
-In the case of unjustifed discrepancies, companies will be subject to inspection by the IAPR.
+In the case of unjustified discrepancies, companies will be subject to inspection by the IAPR.

 B2B e-Invoicing in Greece